I have big plans with my little sister this weekend.

 She’s hosting a farewell party – for her house.
 Yes, you read it right the first time.
 The party has been hosted in honor of this place that she’s been calling home for almost 5 years now.
 Call us nuts, but it deserves a farewell.
 It’s been that place everyone crashes at after the party, that place where friends of friends bunk on the couch, where evenings are spent giggling over old stories and friends are made for life.

-Homes have as much a part to play in our memories as people do.
-I’m sure all of us have that favorite room, a favorite desk by the window, that coffee shop where we sat for hours doing nothing with friends.
+Homes have as much a part to play in our memories as people do and I’m sure all of us have that favorite room, a favorite desk by the window, that coffee shop where we sat for hours doing nothing with friends.
 This was ours.
 When we moved in (I used to live with Pragya till a few years ago) it was just bare walls and then we started adding our own little touches – a poster here, a wind chime somewhere, cushions strewn about, curtains which would sway to let the light stream in, pictures on the wall and then one day we realised that it became home.
-Even after I left, I always had a room to stay whenever I visited.
-But moving on is part of growing up, right?
+Even after I left, I always had a room to stay whenever I visited but moving on is part of growing up, right?
 While we are all sad, we want to end it in style and hence the big farewell and all!

 Today I have some party food for you (yes, that’s where all this was going) which is a hit!
 While I may like to spend hours slogging away in the kitchen, I know you don’t.
 So let’s help you put together something real quick to get the party started!